slviajero/tinybasic/MANUAL.md

 INPUT "First number: ", A, "Second number: ", B

-Unlike MS BASIC comma separated lists cannot be used as input values.

-INPUT A, B

-would prompt for two separate number inputs even if two number like e.g. 17,19 are enters after the first prompt.
-This saves memory.
-Please look at IOT extension for a way to split lists.

 Until version 1.4.
 INPUT cannot read elements of string arrays.
 Only not indexed string variables are implemented.
+This is possible in 2.0 now.

 Like PRINT, the & modifier can be used to specify an input stream.